Are Certain Toys Better Than Others for Autistic Children?

 • Thinking about ways to join in without changing how your child is playing or telling them what to do

-• Talking about what your child is doing, what they are focussed on, and what interests them
+• Talking about what your child is doing, what they are focused on, and what interests them.

 Tips for Toy Play